televandalist/lost-level-archive/README.md

 I started **Lost Level Archive** as a way to give those "other" hashes a home without any red tape.
 I can add to it as often as I want and obviously the hashes need to be verified in order for them to appear.
 It's a win-win.

+*tl;dr = You know how No Intro has the Non-Redump DAT for stuff that isn't DAT'd by Redump?
+This is similar, but for both No Intro and Redump.*

 ### Ongoing and Future Plans
 In addition to getting RetroAchievement's "other" hashes into a DAT, I'm either currently doing or plan to do the following:
 - A supplementary "Extras" DAT for [DOSBox Pure's DAT project](https://github.com/PureDOS/DAT).
 This DAT contains manuals, reference guides, and other extras that you can usually find on GOG, eXoDOS, MyAbandonWare, etc. I originally wanted to add them to the DOSBox Pure DAT, but that wasn't the right fit for them.
 This is ongoing and found [here](https://github.com/televandalist/lost-level-archive/blob/main/Extra/DOSBox%20Pure%20Extras/Lost%20Level%20Archive%20-%20PureDOSDAT_Extras.xml).